A Fast Algorithm for the Finite Expression Method in Learning Dynamics on Complex Networks: Introduction

 \subsubsection{Discovering physical laws on network}

 \textbf{SINDy}: The Sparse Identification of Nonlinear Dynamics (SINDy)~\cite{brunton2016discovering} algorithm aims to extract underlying governing equations from data in a interpretable and efficient way, with theoretical convergence analysis~\cite{zhang2019convergence}.
 Taking time-series data as inputs, SINDy infers the underlying physical laws of the system by using Sequentially Thresholded Least Squares algorithm to choose a parsimonious model from a large library of candidate functions, usually including polynomials and trignometric functions.
 SINDy has been used to identify models in fluid dynamics~\cite{fukami2021sparse}, control systems~\cite{kaiser2018sparse}, and neuroscience~\cite{daniels2015automated}, etc. However, it has been shown that the vanilla SINDy performs poorly in identifying dynamics on network data.
+In addition, SINDy assumes direct access to the time derivative of the dynamics in the candidate function library, which is often unavailable in most real-world applications.

 \textbf{Two-Phase SINDy}: In \cite{gao2022autonomous}, Gao and Yan proposed a two-phase procedure consisting of global regression and local fine-tuning for graph dynamics inference.
 This method works by building two comprehensive function libraries, $L_F$ and $L_G$, for self and interaction dynamics.
 Then, in the first phase, this method performs a sparse regression on the normalized input data and the libraries $L_F$ and $L_G$ to identify potential terms in the network dynamics.
 In the second phase, it performs topological sampling to fine-tune the coefficients of functions from the first phase.
-This method can identify the explicit functional forms of the system dynamics, given sufficient large function libraries.
+This method can identify the explicit functional forms of the system dynamics, given sufficiently large function libraries.
 However, users often lack a priori knowledge of the candidate functions, so they assume a prior solid knowledge of the system.
 In addition, this method is sensitive to noisy and low-resolution data because topological samplings are used in the fine-tuning stage.

 \textbf{Graph Neural Networks}: Graph neural networks (GNNs) are popular models to learn the dynamics on the networks and make predictions on the systems~\cite{murphy2021deep,zang2020neural,fritz2022combining,gao2021stan}.
 These models typically use an encoder neural network to denote node states and create a latent representation.
 Following this, Neural Ordinary Differential Equations (Neural ODEs) are applied on the latent space to learn the dynamics.
 Finally, a decoder is used to project the latent embedding back to the original high-dimensional state.
 While this approach is flexible enough to be applied to a wide variety of network data, it essentially functions as a ``black box", making it difficult to understand the underlying dynamics.
 Additionally, it struggles to generalize well to out-of-distribution data.